bluehands/Funicular-Switch/README.md

             );
 ```

-To avoid bad suprises a well defined order of parameters of Match methods is crucial.
+To avoid bad surprises a well defined order of parameters of Match methods is crucial.
 By default parameters are generated in alphabetical order.
 This behaviour can be adapted using the `CaseOrder` argument on `UnionType` attribute (FunicularSwitch.Generators namespace omitted):

 ``` cs
 //default